- 75,000-Square-Feet, 3-Story Building

 Across the country, research institutions are rethinking how their campuses engage with the public, industry, and academic partners.
 Historically insular environments are evolving into more open, collaborative ecosystems that foster innovation and economic development.
 Aging infrastructure and dispersed facilities compound the challenge, limiting efficiency and the user experience.
 For Brookhaven National Laboratory — one of the nation’s premier research institutions — the moment called for a facility that could serve as a catalyst for interdisciplinary work and a gateway to attract global talent.

 The center transforms the arrival experience for scientists and visitors, replacing a fragmented process with a seamless, one-stop destination.
 By consolidating operations from scattered outdated facilities, it improves efficiency, enhances collaboration, and reduces the campus’ energy footprint.
-The project catalyzes future development of the Discovery Park campus, strengthens regional economic growth, and positions the laboratory as a more open, connected, and forward-looking institution.
+As the first completed building within the emerging Discovery Park campus, it anchors future development and signals Brookhaven’s evolution toward greater openness, collaboration, and engagement.
+For the thousands of scientists, staff, and visitors it serves, the building transforms arrival into an inspiring experience.

 ElevateBio